 NSBs, the majority of which are now Ice Skiffs (SKF-ICE) and Skiffs (SKF) run the gamut of capability in sea keeping, communications, navigation ability, and crew protection.
-While some NSBs may be extremely capable vessels with complete navigation and communications systems, others may be smaller and minimally equipped boats.
+SKFs are limited to within 1 NM of land and SKF-ICE are limited to within visibility for shortrange ice rescue.
+While some NSBs may be more capable vessels with navigation and communications systems, others may be smaller and minimally equipped boats.
 The SMC shall be fully aware of the various types of NSBs available for use within the assigned AOR.
 In addition, the SMC shall constantly be aware of the potential risks when using a NSB vice standard boat.
-A NSB's equipment outfit and operating limits are established by the applicable district commander but most are primarily restricted to within 10 NM of shore.
+A NSB's equipment outfit and operating limits are established by the applicable district commander.

 - 5.3.2.1 SMCs must be sensitive to the effect of exposure and wet conditions on nonstandard boat crews.
-Boat crew mission effectiveness degrades significantly after the first sortie hour. - 5.3.2.2 SMCs must ensure NSB crews comply with the requirements of Reference (gg). - 5.3.2.3 Towing with NSBs should be undertaken with caution, as they are not typically well equipped for towing, particularly in moderate to heavy sea states.
+Boat crew mission effectiveness degrades significantly after the first sortie hour. - 5.3.2.2 SMCs must ensure NSB crews comply with the requirements of reference (gg). - 5.3.2.3 Towing with NSBs should be undertaken with caution, as they are not typically well equipped for towing.